The National Child Measurement Programme

-About one in five children in Reception are overweight or obese, rising to one in three in Year Six.
+About 1 in 5 children in reception are overweight or very overweight, rising to 1 in 3 in year 6.

-Because the number of overweight children has gradually increased, we have slowly become used to it.
+Because the number of overweight children has gradually increased, we've slowly become used to it.

-It can be difficult to tell if your child is overweight as they may look similar to other children of their age.
+It can be difficult to tell if your child's above a healthy weight as they may look similar to other children of their age.
 By recording their measurements, we can get an accurate picture.

 Where can I get help?

-If your child's results surprise or worry you, speak to your GP or school nurse for advice and support.
+If your child's results surprise or worry you, speak to a GP or school nurse for advice and support.

-Your local authority should include a contact number with the results letter.
+Your local council should include a phone number with the results letter.
 You can call this if you want further information or advice from your local NHS.

 Many parents have found the tips on the Change4Life website useful in helping them make small lifestyle changes to keep their child in the healthy weight range.

-You can also find out what clubs, activities and fun events are happening in your local area.
+You can also find out what clubs, activities and fun events there are in your local area.

-If your child is overweight, our advice for parents of overweight children can help you decide what steps to take and tell you what help is available.
+If your child's above a healthy weight, see advice for parents of overweight children.
+This can help you decide what steps to take and provides details about the help available.